I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Summing It Up

-If the the music video for "Eye For An Eye" (see above) is anything to go by, Artificial Agent is also a highly visual band, so I'd imagine that they're even more effective in a live setting.
-Unfortunately, the current Coronavirus situation has put a halt to all live musical performances for the time being... hopefully that black cloud will lift sometime soon so bands like this can get back to doing what they do best -- returning to the stage and bringing the rock n' roll to the people!
+If the music video for "Eye For An Eye" (see above) is anything to go by, Artificial Agent is also a highly visual band, so I'd imagine that they're even more effective in a live setting.
+It's what bands do best—get on stage and bring rock n' roll to the people!

 If the songs from Death Ray contained in this article sound like your kinda meat, Artificial Agent also has three previous releases to check out, and you can learn more about them at their official Facebook page or their Instagram.